Queensland Camping

 Complete Guide for Moreton Island Camping (Mulgumpin)

-Camping on Morton Island (or Mulgumpin which is its indigenous name) is on the bucket list of many lovers of the great outdoors.
+Camping on Morton Island (or Mulgumpin, which is its indigenous name) is on the bucket list of many lovers of the great outdoors.
 With many Moreton Island camping spots just metres from the beach, it’s the perfect place for those who love camping by the water.

 If this is your first time camping on Moreton, this is a great guide to get you started.
 In this camping guide, we include everything you need to know, including information on the different campsites Moreton Island has and how to arrange camping permits and more.

-If you like to camp in Queensland, join our Queensland Camping FB group, where you can talk with other campers, ask for advice and share your own camping experiences.
+If you like to camp in Queensland, join our Queensland Camping FB group, where you can talk with other campers, ask for advice, and share your own camping experiences.

 This post may contain compensated links.
 Please refer to my disclaimer here for more information.